moee/sns-subman/README.md

 ## Why?

 (Automatic) managing SNS subscriptions is pretty cumbersome.
-Either it involves a lot of commands or a lot of boilerplat code in order to create resources, subscriptions and permissions.
+Either it involves a lot of commands or a lot of boilerplate code in order to create resources, subscriptions and permissions.
 The solution - you guessed it: `sns-subman`.

 ## Installation